Anyone can make an an appointment to see one of our travel medicine specialists.

 Please make an appointment at one of our Q-Fever clinics with Kim at Kialla Medical Clinic, 5823 5446.

-Hepatitis C is a major problem in Australia, although much less so than in some other countries.
-In recent months, the previously onerous treatments with quite severe side effects and patient intolerance have been replaced, in most cases, by new oral medications with high levels of cure.
+Hepatitis C is now a current but diminishing problem in Australia and is much less so than in some other countries.
+In recent years, the previously onerous treatments with quite severe side effects and patient intolerance have been replaced, in most cases, by new oral medications with high levels of cure.

-Hepatitis C clinics are now run at Kialla Medical Clinic every second Wednesday, or in collaboration with your KMC GP.
+Hepatitis C management is now run at Kialla Medical Clinic in collaboration with your KMC GP.
 Patients must have appropriate diagnostic testing done before treatment can commence.